MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-docker-ubuntu.md

 ---
-title: Configure automatic log upload using on-premises Docker on Linux
+title: Configure automatic log upload using on-premises Docker on Linux | Microsoft Defender for Cloud Apps
-description: This article describes the process configuring automatic log upload for continuous reports in Defender for Cloud Apps using a Docker on Linux in an on-premises server. ms.date: 01/29/2023 ms.topic: how-to
+description: This article describes the process configuring automatic log upload for continuous reports in Defender for Cloud Apps using a Docker on Linux in an on-premises server. ms.date: 12/21/2023 ms.topic: how-to
 ---
 # Configure automatic log upload using on-premises Docker on Linux